Studio: Warner Bros. Pictures

 Yes, the bonus content clocks in at under 30 minutes.
 It’s worth noting that there’s a director’s commentary for Joker available, but only on the film’s iTunes release.
 Warner Bros.
 Home Entertainment likely already has plans for a beefed-up special edition home media release later this year, but for those who just want the movie?
 Well, this will do nicely.

 Despite Joker‘s shortcomings, the movie is still a worthwhile watch, even as a simple curiosity.
-The directing is solid, though derivative at times, the acting by Phoenix is incredible and there are some really great and legitimately intense moments scattered throughout.
-However, Joker doesn’t quite go as far as it should and it’s novelty, as it is something unique for the comic book movie genre, starts to wear thing as it becomes apparent how toothless it is.
-While it’s an interesting possible origin story for the iconic Bat-foe, it doesn’t really work in the end.
-That said, it’s still a fascinating watch and it’s easy to see why the film has garnered so much acclaim.
-Joker may not succeed in what it sets out to do, but it’s still a commendable, intriguing effort.
+The directing is solid, though derivative at times, the acting by Phoenix is incredible, and there are some really great and legitimately intense moments scattered throughout.
+However, Joker doesn’t quite go as far as it should and it’s novelty – as it is something unique for the comic book movie ‘genre’ – starts to wear thin as it becomes apparent how toothless it really is.
+While it’s an interesting possible origin story for the iconic Bat-foe, it doesn’t really work in the end, but it’s still a fascinating watch and it’s easy to see why the film has garnered so much acclaim.
+Joker may not succeed in what it sets out to do, but it’s still a commendable, intriguing effort that is ultimately worth noting.
 Recommended, but enter at your own risk!

 Please note Warner Bros.
 Home Entertainment provided The World’s Finest with a 4K UltraHD Blu-ray edition of Joker to review.